-Health information must not be disclosed without the person’s To agree to something being done, to approve an action or arrangement.
-See also informed consent., unless specific exceptions apply (see ‘Privacy and confidentiality’ in Chapter 9.1).
+Health information must not be disclosed without the person’s consent, unless specific exceptions apply (see ‘Privacy and confidentiality’ in Chapter 9.1: Health and the law).

 When can health information be disclosed?

 The Mental Health Act 2014 (Vic) (‘MHA 2014’) (s 346) has specific exceptions that authorise the disclosure of health information about a consumer without consent in limited circumstances: